Eugen417/home-assitant-dashboard/miele_washer_card_generator/README_en.md

 * ⚡ **Zero Dependencies:** No more third-party integrations like `card-mod` or `button-card` are needed.
 All the magic is built into one isolated JS file!
 * 🌍 **Multi-language:** On-the-fly translation of washing and drying programs and phases (built-in support for En, Ru, De).

+## ⚙️ Custom Sensors (Advanced Settings)

+If your sensor names differ from those created by the official Miele integration (e.g., you renamed them or use an MQTT bridge), **the card will easily adapt to your setup**.

+In the HTML generator, click the **"⚙️ Advanced Settings"** button.
+A list of all expected sensors will appear.
+Simply type your custom `entity_id`s into the appropriate fields, and the generator will automatically add the override configurations to your final YAML code!

 ## 🚀 Installation and Usage

 1. **Download the files.** Download the plugin code `miele-appliance-card.js`, the HTML generator `miele_card_generator.html`, and the background-free images (`washer.webp` and/or `dryer.webp`) from this repository.